NoLieNoSean/NoNotes/content/Notes/Urysohn Lemma and applications.md

 ---
 # The Urysohn Lemma

+The following theorem expresses the most important property of normal spaces.
+Informally, it says that "closed subsets of a normal space can be separated by continuous functions".

 > [!Theorem] Urysohn lemma
 > Let $X$ be a normal space, let $A$ and $B$ be disjoint closed subsets of $X$.
 Let $[a, b]$ be a closed interval in the real line.
 Then there exists a continuous map
 > $$